Dark-Gran/Farstar-2/README.md

 *Use F1 in game to show Help/Instructions.*
 If you'd like to give me feedback or see my other projects, [join us on Discord!](https://discord.com/invite/N4JxKsX3Q5)[![discord-icon](discord32flip.png)](https://discord.com/invite/N4JxKsX3Q5)

 In case you like the game so much you want to see it grow, [consider becoming a Patron!](https://www.patreon.com/bePatron?u=60109614)

-(For the original game, see [Farstar: Exodus](https://github.com/Dark-Gran/Farstar-Exodus).)

 ## About Project